-- Biodiversity Net Gain (BNG)
+Urban Greening and Biodiversity Net Gain assessments

 Having developed a strong partnership with Berkeley Homes in the design and regeneration of Woodberry Down and Woodberry Wetlands in Hackney, London Wildlife Trust was commissioned to review and evolve the masterplan for Cator Park at Kidbrooke Village.

 The Trust worked closely with landscape architects and civil engineers to introduce a rich mosaic of habitats and vegetation types to increase the ecological value and achieve Berkeley Homes’ commitment to biodiversity net gain.
 The Trust also ensured local community engagement with nature through on-site interpretation and volunteering, and they engaged the Council’s planning and parks teams to ensure the project extended the green infrastructure network beyond the site boundaries.

 British Land has commissioned London Wildlife Trust as strategic ecologists for their large-scale Canada Water regeneration project.
 London Wildlife Trust support the development of a landscape strategy to ensure the generation of ecologically-rich green infrastructure and a biodiversity net gain across the site, including the enhancement of Canada Water dock, a Site of Importance for Nature Conservation.